 Provides services and support to the other five bureaus within the Division of Health Quality Assurance.
 The Bureau of Central Services is comprised of four units: The Background Screening Unit, The Financial Analysis Unit, The Central Intake Unit, and the Training and Support Unit.
 These units are responsible for the receipt and distribution of all health care facility applications and associated fees; the background screening of facility owners, administrators, and personnel; the financial analysis of health care facilities; and the data support and training within the Division of Health Quality Assurance.

 Completes onsite surveys to determine compliance with state licensure requirements, but also compliance with federal certification requirements for certified facilities.
-Additionally, this bureau is responsible for handling consumer complaints.
 View our map to find your local field office.

 Handles health care licensure, Medicare and Medicaid certification, and regulation for hospitals, ambulatory surgical centers, home health agencies, hospices, clinical laboratories, nursing homes, assisted living facilities and all other types of health care providers.
-The Bureau also includes hospital/ambulatory surgical center risk management program, the organ donor education/registry program, and commercial managed care programs.
+The Bureau also includes the health care risk manager licensure program, the organ donor education/registry program, and commercial managed care programs, and is the location of the certificate of need (CON) program, which reviews applications for new facilities and certain specialized services at hospitals, nursing homes, hospices and intermediate care facilities for the developmentally disabled.

 Reviews and approves health care facilities' plans and specifications and surveys their construction.

-The Florida Center for Health Information and Policy Analysis (Florida Center) is responsible for collecting, compiling, analyzing and disseminating health related data.
+The Florida Center for Health Information and Transparency (Florida Center) is responsible for collecting, compiling, analyzing and disseminating health related data.
 Promotes the adoption of electronic health record systems through health information exchange, electronic prescribing and personal health records software in partnership with health care stakeholders statewide.
 The Florida Center collects adverse incident reports from hospitals, ambulatory surgery centers, HMOs, nursing homes, and assisted living facilities.
-The Florida Center is also the location of the certificate of need (CON) program, which reviews applications for new facilities and certain specialized services at hospitals, nursing homes, hospices and intermediate care facilities for the developmentally disabled.